Increasing trend of younger people seeking help for sex and porn addiction

 "Young people grow up with social media and there's a lot of sexual content on digital media that's easily available and accessible."

-A screening will be conducted in the initial session to identify the presence of sexual addiction and the presence of other existing mental health conditions.
+A screening will be conducted in the initial session to identify the presence of sexual addiction or other mental health conditions.

 The Singapore Counselling Centre is also seeing a similar trend.